 Healing Properties and Indications

 The rock’s tea plant composition is not well-known; however, it has been proven that it does not contain caffeine or theine.
-It contains an essence that gives the plant digestive properties and abundant tannins that have antidiarrheic properties.
+It comprises an essence that gives the plant digestive properties and abundant tannins that have antidiarrheic properties.

 - Digestive problems: The rock’s tea plant is popularly used for upset stomach, indigestion, slow, heavy digestion, diarrhea, and intestinal fermentation.